rzk-lang/sHoTT/src/simplicial-hott/10-rezk-types.rzk.md

       ( is-segal-A)
       ( a')
       ( a)
-      ( arrow-map-equiv-iso-representable A is-segal-A a a' ψ) :=
+      ( arr-map-fiberwise-equiv A is-segal-A a a' ψ) :=
-      ( arrow-inv-map-equiv-iso-representable A is-segal-A a a' ψ , eq-map-equiv-iso-comp-arr-inv-map-map-equiv-iso-arrow-inv-m4
+      ( arr-inv-map-fiberwise-equiv A is-segal-A a a' ψ , eq-comp-arr-map-fiberwise-arr-inv-map-fiberwise-id-a'
           ( A)
           ( is-segal-A)
           ( a)
           ( a')
           ( ψ))
 ```

+We show that representable arrows are isomophisms.